 This link will take you to research material appropriate for elementary school, middle school and high school students.
 Adults will be very happy with the information from the high school level of Britannica, too.

 Explora is an easy-to-use tool that can help you complete research and classroom assignments.
 Discover reliable information on topics covering a wide range of subjects including art & music, literature, language arts, geography, history, social studies, world cultures & languages, science, technology, engineering, mathematics, health, and sports.
 Search results are aligned with a student’s grades in school.

-Access to articles and information from popular, elementary school magazines, encyclopedias, and dictionaries.
+Designed for use in Elementary Schools, this database provides access to primary sources, articles and information from popular, elementary school magazines, encyclopedias, and dictionaries.